About Devkund Waterfall Trek

 The last 30 percent of the trail is uphill, and first-timers can take small breaks while completing this section.
 The route is well marked, with red ribbons tied along small tree branches acting as a guide.
 Please carry mosquito repellent as the entire route will have wild mosquitoes.
 The last section is primarily boulders.
 Your ears can now guide you to the roaring waterfalls.

 Pro Tip: 1.
 Carry enough water and Food for this trek as the small Dhabas usually run out of food due to huge crowds on the weekend.

 2. There is a small fee of Rs 50 payable per head to local villagers who manage the trail and stream crossing take a guide from them it helps during the trek.

 10. Are clean toilets available during the Devkund Waterfall Trekking route?

-There are no toilets built inside the jungle, We arrange for toilets before the trek at the base village and after the trek at the villagers house.
-Toilets are clean, and we also request trekkers to keep them clean after using them for the next user.
+There are no toilets built inside the jungle, We arrange for toilets before the trek at the base village and after the trek at the villager's house.
+The toilets are clean, and we also request trekkers to keep them clean after using them for the next user.
 Changing rooms are also available.
 Bathing facilities are not available after the trek.

 Pro Tip: Please carry extra dry clothes and socks you can leave them inside the bus.
 You can also bring extra sandals or shoes to change into from your wet shoes.